KarypisLab/METIS/README.md

 ### Dependencies

-General dependencies for building slim are: gcc, cmake, build-essential.
+General dependencies for building METIS are: gcc, cmake, build-essential.
 In Ubuntu systems these can be obtained from the apt package manager (e.g., apt-get install cmake, etc)

 ```